tdawes93/arsenal-quiz/README.md

 In addition, the deployed site will be tested directly on different devices.
 The devices used were:
 - Laptop with 1920 x 1080px screen
 - Google Pixel 3a phone
-- iPhone XR
+- Huawei P20
+- One plus 8 Pro

 Testing will look for the following:

-- All elements will remain where designed for all screen widths, with no overlapping or misalignment
+- All elements will remain where designed for all screen widths, with no overlapping or misalignment.
-- All links will direct correctly with external links opening in a new browser tab
+- All buttons will direct correctly with external links opening in a new browser tab.
-- Photo titles will appear when hovered over or click upon (for handheld devices)
-- The form inputs take the correct information type and are required
+- Correct answers will be displayed in green, incorrect answers in red.
+- The score is calculated correctly and resets when the user restarts the quiz either through the rematch button or kick-off button.
+- The form will not allow a blank username to be saved and all daved scores are save in the local storage.
 - Media shows clearly and is not distorted
 - HTML and CSS will be validated using W3C and Jigsaw
 - All pages will have a Lighthouse report generated to test for